coiled/data-science-at-scale/README.md

 **Note:** This repository is currently a work in progress.
 If you are joining for any given tutorial, please make sure to clone // pull the repository 2 hours before the tutorial begins.

-Material for any given tutorial will be in the notebooks directory: for example, material for the Data Umbrella & PyLadies NYC tutorial on October 27, is in a subdirectort of `/notebooks` called `/data-umbrella-2020-10-27`.

 # Data Science At Scale

 This tutorial's purpose is to introduce Pythonistas to methods for scaling their data science and machine learning work to larger datasets and larger models, using the tools and APIs they know and love from the PyData stack (such as `numpy`, `pandas`, and `scikit-learn`).

 ## Prerequisites